IntelTakes/Hidden-Friends-Finder/README.md

 HFF automates search for friends of targeted profile based on graph search method.
 It's designed as OSINT tool for online investigations (not stalking your ex :wink:).
 Depends on profile activity and privacy settings it can "extract" from 30% to 90% of private friends list.

 #### _Requirements_:
-- Python 3 plus additional libraries: Click, tqdm, Requests. (check requirements.txt)
+- Python 3 plus additional libraries (check requirements.txt).
 - Chrome browser installed.
 Selenium headless webdriver is included for Windows and MacOS.
 HFF checks for OS type and choose correct driver.
 - Target profile must have at least one post and one comment or reaction visible publicly.
 - Only works with english version of Facebook so check your language settings.